Coefficient of Variation Formula (Table of Contents)

 - Mean of Data Set B = 51.8

-Now, we need to calculate the difference between the data points and the mean value.
+We must calculate the difference between the data points and the mean value.

-Calculate the square of the difference for both the data sets A and B.
+Calculate the square of the difference for both the data sets, A and B.

-Standard Deviation = √ [Σ (Xi – Xm)2 / (n – 1)]
+Standard deviation = √ [Σ (Xi – Xm)2 / (n – 1)]

 Coefficient of Variation = Standard Deviation / Mean